Length Value Model: Scalable Value Pretraining for Token-Level Length Modeling: Conclusion

 \section{Conclusion}

 We proposed \textbf{LenVM}, a token-level value model for remaining generation length.
 By assigning a constant per-token reward and predicting the resulting discounted return, LenVM places length modeling in a standard value-learning framework with bounded, dense, and annotation-free supervision.
 Our experiments show that this simple formulation is both useful and scalable.
 LenVM supports precise length-controlled generation, exposes a smooth performance--efficiency trade-off without modifying the base generator, predicts expected generation horizon, and improves consistently with model scale and automatically collected supervision.
+Additional experiments show that LenVM complements iterative controllers, matched-length baselines, and specialized predictors, while entropy skipping reduces overhead.
+It also steers a length-penalized RLVR model, and the case study identifies token-level markers of horizon shifts.
 These results suggest that discounted length value is an effective target for token-level length modeling and a promising substrate for scalable value pretraining.